At a glance: Integrate your Google Ads account with AppsFlyer to display attribution data from all of your campaigns.

-- Check the box next to first_open of ALL your apps, and for each event you’d like to import.
+- Check the box next to Analytics event to import all your app events or select specific events you’d like to import.

 - Congratulations!
-You are now tracking Google Ads mobile campaigns with AppsFlyer!
+You're now measuring Google Ads mobile campaigns with AppsFlyer!

 Please ensure your "include in conversions" setup is aligned with your campaign goals in Google Ads.
 For more information, consult with your Google representative or refer to the Google documentation here.

 The Google Ads API integration automatically includes the Google Ads remarketing feature.
-By completing this integration and sending events to Google Ads the client is able to create remarketing audience lists in Google Ads without any additional integrations.
+By completing this integration and sending events to Google Ads you are able to create remarketing audience lists in Google Ads without any additional integrations.